Glossary

 • Mandatory reporting on the turnover and investments associated with the taxonomy for financial players and large companies.

-What are the environmental objectives of the Taxonomy Regulation?
+What are the environmental objectives of the EU taxonomy?

 • Climate protection